owlmessenger/owl/doc/14_Channels.md

 [1, 0]  Alice   "created thread from hi"
 ```

-Messages in a thread would have a EventPath of `length > 1`.
+Messages in a thread would have a EntryPath of `length > 1`.
-Threads can have arbitrarily nested sub threads, a thread within a thread would have EventPaths with `length > 2`.
+Threads can have arbitrarily nested sub threads, a thread within a thread would have EntryPaths with `length > 2`.